NE 18th Street Improvement Project

 As residential and commercial growth continues east and west of Interstate 205, Northeast 18th Street is becoming more congested.
 Without improvement, it will be unable to accommodate future traffic demands.
 The goal of the improvements is to provide a safe and efficient multi-modal east/west connection across the city, offer ready access to emergency facilities, and alleviate traffic congestion on nearby streets.
 These improvements are projected to accommodate growth in the area over the next 20 years.

-Note: The Washington State Department of Transportation (WSDOT) is currently designing a new interchange at Interstate 205 and Northeast 18th Street that is scheduled to be completed in 2016.
-The new state interchange will make completing this segment of Northeast 18th Street even more critical.
+Meanwhile, the new state interchange at Interstate 205 and Northeast 18th Street is scheduled to open in July 2016, which makes completion of this segment of Northeast 18th Street even more critical.

 Opportunities include new walkways and the addition of bicycle lanes to increase pedestrian and bicycle safety, provide ADA accessibility and enhance the neighborhoods.

 Further east, a frontage road will provide an alternative to multiple driveways along the street and the safety and traffic problem of cars backing onto 18th Street.
 While the frontage road is expected to enhance safety and screen residents from arterial traffic, it also has raised some questions from the Landover-Sharmel Neighborhood about potential traffic impacts at 126th Avenue, 129th Avenue, Village Green Drive and 134th Avenue.
 Although a traffic study has shown these intersections should operate acceptably for the next 20 years, the City has agreed to evaluate streets within the neighborhood, including Village Green Drive and 22nd Street, and install traffic calming and/or stop signs if warranted following the project.